NasalDaemon/clazz/README.md

 // Uses 67 bytes instead of 123, which would have been the case with a plain vector of variants

 for (const auto& element : vvec)
-    element.print(); // Call print() directly on element, which is declared in the printable trait
+    element.print(); // Call print(), which is declared in the printable trait, directly on element without ugly visitor syntax

 // Prints:
 // (0,0,0)